ELPatitoLoco/ScriptedEvents-Wiki-Clone/Home.md

-# THIS WIKI IS OBSOLETE, ALL DOCUMENTATION SHOULD BE ACCESSED BY THE `SHELP` COMMAND IN THE SERVER CONSOLE
+# THIS WIKI IS OBSOLETE, ALL DOCUMENTATION IS NOW ACCESSED BY THE SERVER COMMAND `SHELP`

 # ScriptedEvents Wiki